MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 3. Expand the **Transforms** group in the left-hand pane of Studio.
 Locate the saved transformation and drag it into the experiment.

 4. Connect the saved transformation to the left input port of [Apply Transformation](apply-transformation.md).

-5. Note that when you apply a saved transformation, you cannot select the columns to which the transformation will be applied.
+5. Note that when you apply a saved transformation, you cannot select the columns to which the transformation are applied.
 That is because the transformation has been already defined and applies automatically to the data types specified in the original operation.

-     One benefit is that, if you created a transformation on a subset of numeric columns, you can later apply this transformation to a dataset of mixed column types without raising an error, and the missing values are changed only in the matching numeric columns.
+     However, suppose you created a transformation on a subset of numeric columns.
+You can apply this transformation to a dataset of mixed column types without raising an error, because the missing values are changed only in the matching numeric columns.

 6. Run the experiment.

 ## Examples

- You can see examples of how this module is used by exploring these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):
+See examples of how this module is used in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

 -   [Prediction of student performance](http://go.microsoft.com/fwlink/?LinkId=525727): In this sample, zeros are inserted for missing values.